Fake4d/learnxinyminutes-pdf/README.md

 ## Download the German version of the files

 * Downloads (The German version all-in-one PDF and the single topic PDF files) are hosted on [GitHub Releases](https://github.com/fake4d/learnxinyminutes-pdf/releases/tag/v2020.09.25)
-* [learnxinyminutes.pdf](https://github.com/fake4d/learnxinyminutes-pdf/releases/tag/v2020.09.25/learnxinyminutes.pdf) is the all-in-one PDF.
+* [learnxinyminutes.pdf](https://github.com/Fake4d/learnxinyminutes-pdf/releases/download/v2020.09.25/learnxinyminutes.pdf) is the all-in-one PDF.
-* The individual PDF files can be found as [release attachments](https://github.com/fake4d/learnxinyminutes-pdf/releases/tag/v2020.09.25).

 ### Requirements for using the scripts